Paul Gill gives a breakdown on eight things terrorists consider when making a planning an attack, from an analyse of over 80 terrorist autobiographies

 Terrorists from a wide array of ideological influences and organisational structures consider security and risk on a continuous and rational basis.
 Of course, the rationality of terrorism has been long observed.
 Traditionally, authors considered the rational adoption of terrorism as a strategy or a tactic.
 More recently, and perhaps more interestingly, they have examined the kinds of rational decisions and behaviours that underpin the planning and commissioning of a terrorist attack.

-Our recent research for a CREST-funded project on terrorist planning and decision making in the context of risk, led to us analyse over 80 terrorist autobiographies.
+Our recent research for a CREST-funded project on terrorist planning and decision making in the context of risk, led us to analyse over 80 terrorist autobiographies.
 Here are eight lessons from our study.

 1. Terrorist planning